-The plan fiduciary, typically the employer sponsoring the plan, has many responsibilities in managing plan administration and meeting the high fiduciary standards required by ERISA.
+The plan fiduciary (typically the employer sponsoring the plan) has many responsibilities in managing plan administration.
+They must meet the high fiduciary standards required by ERISA.
 When it comes to choosing a menu of plan investment alternatives, plan sponsors must

 - Prudently select and monitor the plan’s investment alternatives